Learn how Tulane is preparing for next year’s WaveWorks launch by exploring the latest UAT update.

 Howard-Tilton Memorial Library (HTML)

-Address and Map: 7001 Freret St
+• Address: 7001 Freret St

 Mussafer Hall

-Address and Map: Near Gibson Hall, Room 108, New Orleans, LA
+• Address: Near Gibson Hall, Room 108, New Orleans, LA

 Reily Student Recreation Center

-Address and Map: 31 Janet Yulman Way, New Orleans, LA
+• Address: 31 Janet Yulman Way, New Orleans, LA

 Weinmann Hall, Tulane Law School

-Address and Map: 6329 Freret Street, Room 1RRA, New Orleans, LA
+• Address: 6329 Freret Street, Room 1RRA, New Orleans, LA

 Lavin-Bernick Center (LBC)

-Address and Map: 20 McAlister Place, New Orleans, LA
+• Address and Map: 20 McAlister Place, New Orleans, LA

 Newcomb Institute (The Commons)

-Address and Map: 43 Newcomb Place, 3rd Floor, New Orleans, LA
+• Address: 43 Newcomb Place, 3rd Floor, New Orleans, LA

 A.B.
 Freeman School of Business

-Address and Map: 7 McAlister Dr, New Orleans, LA
+• Address: 7 McAlister Dr, New Orleans, LA

 • The first-floor women’s bathroom changing room near classroom 180 has been converted into a lactation room.

-• Contact Alysia Loshbaugh at akravitz@tulane.edu if you have any questions.
+• Contact: Alysia Loshbaugh at akravitz@tulane.edu

-Before your Maternity Leave
+Before Your Maternity Leave

 While on Leave